 - Any PDF and picture editors for Mac and Windows.**

-* MS Office or Wrike’s online document editor plugin need to be installed and enabled.
+* MS Office or Wrike’s online document editor application needs to be installed.

-** Wrike’s online document editor plugin needs to be installed and enabled.
+** Wrike’s online document editor application plugin needs to be installed.

 - You can delete the file by pressing the Recycle Bin icon 7.